 The MTAB should consist of individuals from organizations with a long-term background in California or national EE; broad-based interest in outcomes of California or national EE proceedings; and solid understanding of MT principles.
 Organizational members of the MTAB should remain constant unless the organization is discontinued or encounters a long-term conflict of interest.
 The MTAB would not change depending on the MTI but would oversee all California MTIs.
 It may be difficult to entirely eliminate the possibility of conflicts of interest from MTAB members, but in individual cases where a clear conflict arises, a Member may step aside or be asked by the CPUC or other Members of the MTAB to recuse itself.
 For instance, if an MTAB Member is a partner in an MTI, that party should be recused from any voting associated with that MTI.
-With these guidelines for MTAB Members, the MTAB should consist of nine voting Members and up to two CPUC Ex-officio (non-voting) Members.
 Members of the MTAB would be expected to devote the necessary time to review materials, provide insightful advice, and cast informed votes.
-Given this expectation, Members of the MTAB would be eligible for intervener compensation.
+Given this expectation, Members of the MTAB would be eligible for intervener compensation in line with current CPUC Rules and Regulations.
+The MTA(s) will administer an application process, analogous to the Procurement Review Group process, and provide final recommendations for review and approval by the CPUC.
+The MTAB should also include up to two CPUC Ex-officio Members.

 Role of an Independent Review Committee (IRC)

 IRCs can be used to advise baseline development, vet intervention strategies, or provide technical advice on specific products or markets.
-Formation of an IRC is optional and can be done by the MTA at any point of an MTI’s life-cycle where independent technical assessments and recommendations are needed.
+Formation of an IRC is optional and can be done by the MTA at any point of an MTI’s lifecycle where independent technical assessments and recommendations are needed.
 If an IRC is formed, its insights and recommendations should be provided to the MTAB before an update or a vote for consideration.
 Members of an IRC would likely provide the most value if they devote the time needed to research the technical questions at hand and understand the MTI.
-Given the potential for in-depth work, members of the IRC would be eligible for intervener compensation.
+Given the potential for in-depth work, members of the IRC would be eligible for intervener compensation in line with current CPUC Rules and Regulations.
 Regardless of the status of an IRC, the MTA would still be able to seek informal advice from industry or technical experts.
 Composition of an IRC

 IRCs may consist of industry experts, academics from national laboratories or universities, individuals from governmental organizations such as the United States Department of Energy or Environmental Protection Agency, or others with needed subject matter expertise.
 Because MTIs may vary dramatically from one to another, the composition of an IRC would be expected to differ per MTI.
 Members of the IRC should not stand to benefit from the potential MTI and should be free from other conflicts of interest to the extent possible.